 In this fast-paced world of today, it’s getting increasingly more difficult to maintain a good work-life balance.
 Excelling at your career is commendable, but overworking yourself can only have adverse effects on your physical and mental health.

-It important to set boundaries between work-related commitments and personal life, not to mention relaxing from time to time.
+It is important to balance your work and set boundaries between work-related commitments and personal life, not to mention relaxing from time to time.
 Give yourself a well-deserved break and find the things that make you calm, happy, and stress-free and try to incorporate them into your daily lifestyle.